Last updated June 2021

 - Collected thousands of hotel-room price quotes to illustrate how lack of competition among booking websites is resulting in fewer deals for travelers.

-- Collaborating with other consumer groups to invent innovative ways to evaluate the quality of healthcare providers and improve cost transparency.
+- Collaborate with other consumer groups to expose illegal and unfair practices in the marketplace, invent innovative ways to evaluate the quality of healthcare providers, and more.

-In short, Checkbook is a nonprofit consumer organization, supported by consumers, for consumers, working hard to provide the accurate and reliable information you need to get top-quality service at great prices.
-Visit Checkbook.org/About to watch a short video on our values and mission.
+In short, Checkbook is nonprofit, supported by consumers, and works hard to provide reliable information you need to get top-quality service, reasonable prices, and avoid trouble.